The Incredible Impala

-Out here it is two months before the formal hunting season starts.
-Many folks are returning from the National Reserves having enjoyed nature and viewed the new prodigy that had appeared all over - baby impala, wildebeest, zebra, eland, giraffe, etc - but the impala is the one animal that is typifying Southern Africa Christmas time.
+Out here it is three more months before the formal hunting season starts.
+Many folks are returning home from the National Reserves or private properties that accept tourists, having spent quality time in nature and of course viewed the new prodigy that had appeared all over during December: baby impala, wildebeest, zebra, eland, giraffe, etc. All those are in abundance.
+Impala particularly is the one animal species that is typifying of Southern Africa's Christmas time game abundance.
 Here is why:

-They occur in very large numbers, and it is the only mammal (at least in Africa) which has for 20 million years remained virtually unchanged.
-It also displays the best survival statistics of all mammals.
-Literally, the only thing that has changed is the design of its teeth: since the introduction of ticks when domestic cattle arrived in Southern Africa the impala's teeth have evolved to allow the animal to "comb" its skin in order to rid it of ticks.
-For the very same reason they stand in the shade on hot days and groom one another.
+They occur in large numbers.
+It is the only mammal (at least in Africa and possibly in the world) which has for 20 million years remained virtually unchanged.
+This is a direct result of them displaying the best survival statistics of all mammals on earth.
+Literally the only thing that has changed - and only recently - is the design of its teeth: since the introduction of ticks when domestic cattle arrived in Southern Africa the impala's teeth have evolved to allow the animal to "comb" its skin in order to rid it of ticks.
+For the very same reason they can be seen standing in the shade of trees on hot days and groom one another.

-They browse as well as graze which may be the main reason for their long survival.
-Another success is their ability to hold back birth for a month, awaiting the rains which in Africa for millions of years arrive unpredictably.
-In fact they collectively time the birthing to coincide with the new grass sprouts to be just right when the lambs are weaned.
+They will browse as wel as graze whatever is available under the stress of prolonged drought.
+This possibly is the main reason for their long survival.
+Another reason for successful procreation is their ability to hold back birth for a month, awaiting the rains - which in Africa for millions of years my arrive on time, or unpredictably stay away.
+In fact female impala collectively time the birthing to coincide with the new grass sprouts to be just right when the lambs are weaned.

-They also have the unique ability to, just before the head of the lamb has protruded, to halt the birthing process and run away from a predator.
-Impala are the best drought forecasters in Africa as when, for whatever reason there may be a season of no rain they will abort en masse months before the time of the failing rains.
+They also have the unique ability to, just before the head of the lamb has protruded and in case of a predator attack to halt the birthing process right there and run away.
+Impala are the best drought forecasters in Africa as when, for whatever reason there may be a season of no rainahead they will abort en masse months before the time of the failing rains.

-Taking it slowly when viewing the large, combined herds of smaller family groups as they congegrate during and after the three weeks of dropping their lambs - all within days - and before weaning, studying individual animals, the visitor will come to appreciate the beauty of this creature.
-This slow time also may coincide with seeing the increased predator-impala activity: leopard, hyena, painted wolf, jackal - and then the predator-predator interactions invariably taking place.
+Taking it slowly when viewing the large, combined herds of smaller family groups as they congegrate during and after the two weeks of dropping their lambs - all within days - and before weaning, studying individual animals, the visitor will come to appreciate the beauty of this creature.
+This patient observation also may coincide with seeing the increased predator-impala activity: Leopard, hyena, painted wolf, jackal - and then the predator-predator interactions invariably taking place as well.

-Newborns are looked after by the previous season's young females in a créche.
+New arrivals are being looked after by the previous season's young females in a créche.